excel-soft-bootcamp/identify-objects-continued-Thanya08/Asp.net/CacheOptions.md

 - Output caching:<br>
  Output cache stores a copy of the finally rendered HTML pages or part of pages sent to the client.
 When the next client requests for this page, instead of regenerating the page, a cached copy of the page is sent, thus saving time.<br>
 <%@ OutputCache Duration = "10" VaryByParam = "None" %> <br>
+- Duration Attribute

+This attributes represents the time in seconds of how long the output cache should be stored in memory.
+After the defined duration the content stored in the memory will be cleared automatically.

+- VarByParam Attribute

+This is the most important attributes; you can't afford to miss that in the OutputCache directory statement.
+It generally defines the query string parameters to vary the cache (in memory).
 - Fragment Caching:<br>
 In some scenarios we only need to cache only a segment of a page.
 For example a contact us page in a main page will be the same for all the users and for that there is no need to cache the entire page.